LucurisClassic/NPCScan-Alert/README.md

   1. Download as zip.
   2. Extract the zip to your desired location.
   3. Edit the Scout.py and change the location of the Screenshots folder if yours is different.
+  4. Edit Hinterlands.py, Ashenvale.py, Azuregos.py, Feralas.py, Duskwood.py, and Kazzak.py
+      1. line 9 with your desired channel ID.
-  4. Edit Hinterlands.py, Ashenvale.py, Azuregos.py, Feralas.py, Duskwood.py, and Kazzak.py on line 9 and line 25 with the correct information for your channel ID and bot token (respectively).
-If you do not know what these are then you should follow this guide on how to set up a [Discord Bot](https://discordpy.readthedocs.io/en/latest/discord.html).
+      2. Line 25 with your Discord Bot's token.
+      3. If you do not know what these are then you should follow this guide on how to set up a [Discord Bot](https://discordpy.readthedocs.io/en/latest/discord.html).
   5. Unitscan needs to be slightly modified for this to work.
 All you need to do is add "Screenshot()" at line 26 in the unitscan.lua file.
 My file for example: https://imgur.com/XELY4Hj
   6. Running the script:
       1. Open up Command Prompt (Start Menu and type 'cmd').